Transfer Credit Policies

 3. The appropriateness and applicability of the learning experience to our programs

-Normally the registrar and/or the department chair/provost evaluate requests for credit transfers.
-The student must submit official transcripts from all institutions he or she attended whether or not the course work was completed.
-Initial evaluations may be made from unofficial transcripts, but validation will be effective upon receipt of an official transcript and after the matriculation of the student.
+Normally credits are evaluated by the Registrar, and/or department chairs/dean.
+Official transcripts must be submitted from all institutions attended whether course work was completed or not.
+Initial evaluations may be made from unofficial transcripts, but validation will be effective upon receipt of an official transcript and after matriculation of the student.

-The student must request that the originating institution send the transcript to the Faith Admissions Office.
-The Admissions Office will send to the prospective student in a timely manner an initial evaluation detailing a course-by-course acceptance.
-The student is expected to have a cumulative GPA of 2.5 for transfer credits in order to be admitted in good standing.
+The student must request the transcript be sent from the originating institution to our Admission’s Office.
+An initial evaluation detailing applicable course-by-course acceptance will be communicated to the prospective student in a timely manner by the Registrar through the Admissions Office.
+A cum GPA of 2.5 for transfer credits is expected in order to be admitted in good standing.

-Faith does not use transfer credits in figuring a student's cumulative GPA; it only uses courses taken at Faith.
-In order to be awarded academic honors upon graduation, the transfer student must receive at least 45 credit hours over a period of three semesters while in residence at Faith.
+Transfer credits are not used in averaging GPAs; only credits and grade points earned at Faith are used in the cum GPA.
+In order to be awarded academic honors upon graduation, the transfer student must receive at least 45 credit hours over a period of at least three semesters while in residence at Faith.

-Faith will accept a maximum of 65 transfer credits from a two-year college, and all such credits would normally be considered as lower division credits at Faith.
+The maximum number of transfer credits accepted from a two year college is 65, and all such credits normally would be considered as lower division credit.

-Transfer students seeking a B.S. or B.A. degree must complete at least 30 credits in at least two consecutive semesters in residence at Faith.
-Transfer students seeking an A.A. degree must complete at least 15 credits at Faith.
-Students desiring to take courses at another institution after matriculating at Faith must have the approval of the registrar to get transferred credit to Faith.
+Transfer students seeking a Bachelor’s degree must complete at least 30 credits in at least two consecutive semesters in residence; those seeking an Associate’s degree must complete at least 15 credits in at least two consecutive semesters in residence.
+Those desiring to take courses at another institution after matriculation to Faith must secure approval from the Registrar.

-Transfer students are exempt from taking the English entrance test if they are accepted with as a sophomore status (27 credits) or if they have passed an acceptable college-level English course with a grade of "C" or better.
-All first-time students take the Bible test and the writing pretest.
+Transfer students are exempt from taking the English entrance test if they are accepted with a status of sophomore (27 credits) or if they have passed an acceptable college-level English course with a grad of “C” or better.
+All first-time students are expected to take the Bible entrance assessment test and the writing pretest.

 Transfer Credits from an Accredited Institution

-These institutions (and their accrediting agencies) are listed in the Educational Directory, Part III, Higher Education published by the U.S. Department of Education.
-Courses with a grade of "C" or better that may transfer from such an institution can be used toward graduation and may be used to meet requirements for specific courses toward a student's major.
+These institutions (and their accrediting agencies) are listed in the Education Directory, Part III, Higher Education published by U.S. Department of Education.
+Courses with a grade of “C” or better that may transfer from an accredited institution can be used toward graduation and may be used to meet requirements for specific courses toward a student’s major.